 A routine examination provides you and your veterinarian with the opportunity to develop a picture of your pet’s overall health as well as to spot potential medical issues before they become serious health concerns.
 It’s also an opportunity for you to ask any important questions you may have about your pet’s health, habits and daily care.
 We also use this time to inform you about home healthcare for your pet and offer important advice and new information on the care of your particular type and breed of animal.

-During your pet’s wellness checkup, Bridgewater Veterinary Hospital doctors will individualize our recommendations to the breed, age, health and lifestyle of your pet as well as any health concerns you may have.
+During your pet’s wellness checkup, Bridgewater Veterinary Hospital doctors will individualize our recommendations to the breed, age, history, and lifestyle of your pet as well as any health concerns you may have.

 Our nose-to-tail exam includes the following:

-Lab work – A complete physical includes a heartworm test, parasite screening, and should include a full blood workup.
-Not only can a full chemistry panel and complete blood count identify the presence of underlying disease processes, but these tests help create a baseline should your pet become ill between routine examinations.
-Additionally, blood work is necessary if your veterinarian recommends a dental cleaning, removal of skin masses, or any other procedure that requires anesthesia.
+– A complete physical includes a heartworm test, parasite screening, and should include a full blood workup.
+A full chemistry panel and complete blood count can identify the presence of underlying diseases.
+These tests help create a baseline should your pet become ill between routine examinations.
+Additionally, blood work is necessary if your veterinarian recommends any procedure that requires anesthesia.
+These procedures can include a dental cleaning, removal of skin masses, or certain testing procedure.